cepthomas/MidiLib/README.md

 ## Notes
 - Since midi files and NAudio use 1-based channel numbers, so does this application, except when used internally as an array index.
+- Time is represented by `bar.beat.subdiv ` but 0-based, unlike typical music representation.
 - Because the windows multimedia timer has inadequate accuracy for midi notes, resolution is limited to 32nd notes.
 - If midi file type is `1`, all tracks are combined.
 Because.
 - NAudio `NoteEvent` is used to represent Note Off and Key After Touch messages.
 It is also the base class for `NoteOnEvent`.
 Not sure why it was done that way.